folio-org/cql2pgjson-java/README.md

 Word begin and word end in JSON is only detected at whitespace and punctuation characters from the ASCII charset, not from other Unicode charsets.

+A search matching all records in the target index can be executed with a `cql.allRecords=1` query. `cql.allRecords=1` can be used alone, or as part of a more complex query.
+For example,
+`cql.allRecords=1 NOT name=Smith sortBy name/sort.ascending`

 All locally produced Exceptions are derived from a single parent so they can be caught collectively or individually.
 Methods that load a JSON data object model pass in the identity of the model as a resource file name, and may also throw a native `java.io.IOException`.